emqx/eip/active/0004-async-mnesia-change-log-replication.md

 ### Zombie fencing in push model

-In push model, a replicat node should make sure *not* to ingest transaction pushes from a stale core node which may have a zombie agent lingering around. i.e. A replicant node should 'remember' which node it is watching, and upon receiving transactions from an unknown node, it should reply with a rejection error message for the push calls.
+In push model, a replicant node should make sure *not* to ingest transaction pushes from a stale core node which may have a zombie agent lingering around. i.e. A replicant node should 'remember' which node it is watching, and upon receiving transactions from an unknown node, it should reply with a rejection error message for the push calls.